 In New Jersey Star-Ledger, Justin Snead, a graduate of New Leaders’ Emerging Leaders program, argues that meaningful teacher evaluation requires participation by well-trained teacher leaders.

 In the East Bay Times, New Leaders Executive Director Kareem Weaver argues that strong principals who cultivate teacher leadership are key to addressing teacher attrition and shortages.

 The U.S. Department of Education Office of Innovation & Improvement profiles New Leader principal Shimon Ancker and describes New Leaders’ role in rebuilding the New Orleans schools after Katrina.

 Chicago’s Polaris Charter Academy, led by New Leaders Michelle Navarre and Roel Vivet, featured in Think It Up, a documentary about innovative schools that aired on NBC, CBS and ABC. (segment starts around 8:57)

-New Leader Frances Teso, founding principal of the high-performing Voices College-Bound Language Academy in the Bay Area, is profiled by Innovate Schools.
+New Leader Frances Teso, founding principal of high-performing Voices College-Bound Language Academy in the Bay Area, is profiled by Innovate Schools.